 What to expect from your doctor

-Your doctor is likely to ask you questions, including:
+Your provider is likely to ask you questions, including:

-- Do you ever have cramps while resting?
+- Do you get cramps while resting?

-- Does stretching relieve your cramps?
+- Does stretching help your cramps?

 - Do you have other symptoms, such as muscle weakness or numbness?